Client Data Management Defined:

 Higher customer retention is a tangible benefit to the organization.
 We all know that it’s cheaper to retain existing customers than acquire new ones, so the ability of CDM processes to improve that capability can provide substantial support to revenue.
 With customers increasingly demanding personalized experiences across channels, the benefits of robust CDM processes are hard to deny.

-The intent of implementing customer data management technologies and practices is to eliminate siloed data within the organization, improve the accessibility of customer data, and provide real- or near-real-time insight into customer behaviors and preferences.
+The intent of implementing client data management technologies and practices is to eliminate siloed data within the organization, improve the accessibility of customer data, and provide real- or near-real-time insight into customer behaviors and preferences.
 Many traditional data management solutions are ill-suited to this task – especially because the type and cadence of customer information have dramatically shifted in the past 10 years.
 Where customer data used to be largely structured, as in CRMs or survey tools that update in large-scale batches, modern customer data includes streaming data like social media posts that lack any sort of structure at all.

 The change in type and cadence of customer data necessitates a solution that is flexible enough to ingest any form of data, regardless of pace.
 Enter customer data platforms (CDPs), which are architected to accept any volume, variety, and velocity of customer information.
 CDPs break down the functional and channel-specific data silos that many organizations possess, as well as unify that information into golden customer records that are readily accessible to business users.